 Processors

-This library contains a suite of natural language processors that include tokenization, part-of-speech tagging, named entity recognition, syntactic parsing, and semantic role labeling.
+This library contains a suite of natural language processors that include tokenization, lemmatization, part-of-speech tagging, named entity recognition, syntactic chunking, and syntactic dependency parsing.

 Common usage scenarios